Interactive Anti-Bullying Tool

-it useful.
-So far we've had amazing feedback, with over 85% of parents finding the information they were looking for.
-Read more
+The Anti-Bullying Alliance interactive tool for parents and carers has had amazing feedback, with over 85% of parents finding the information they were looking for.

 It is very difficult for parents and carers when they find out that their child has been involved in a bullying incident - perhaps even more so if their child is the one accused of bullying behaviour.